thomasrotchford/CS386-2024-multiPainter/Deliverables/D7_Verification.md

 Testing Framework: Jest

-Link to GitHub Folder: ADD WHEN PULL
+Link to GitHub Folder: https://github.com/thomasrotchford/CS386-2024-multiPainter/blob/main/Unit%20Testing/Mock%20Testing/CreateBoard.test.js

 Test Case/Mock Function: We created a mock function for the test case of a user opening the CreateBoard page and we tested if it renders correctly.
 This mock function was included in CreateBoard.test.js.
 We also had a jest.config.js and babel.config.js file to configure Jest to understand ReactJS.